skinnylatte/newpop/src/bikes/incredible-story-rivendell.md

 | chain             | 9 speed in stock                                                              |

 After a few arduous months, it was finally done.
 I rode it, happily, for many months.
+I even [went on a YouTube show with it](https://www.youtube.com/watch?v=j7BRqpyroBQ).

 Then early last year, the bike—along with all the bikes in my building—disappeared.
 My Tesla-driving neighbor had apparently left the garage door wide open, which led to someone coming in and grabbing every bike within sight.
 I was inconsolable, of course.